-On February 28, 2017, the Company closed a transaction with five individual investors through a private placement of common stock and warrants.
-In total, the Company issued 102,368 shares of common stock for proceeds of \$200,000.
-The Company also issued, to the five investors, warrants to purchase 76,776 shares of common stock at \$5.00 per share.
-The warrants have an expiration date of February 28, 2024.
-The exercise price of each warrant is adjustable in the event of a stock split or stock combination, capital reorganization, merger or similar event.
-The warrants were valued at approximately \$101,000 as of the issuance, using the closing price of \$1.86, a life of 7 years, a volatility of 97% and a risk-free interest rate of 1.92%.
+On May 23, 2019, the Company completed an offering of common stock and warrants to its shareholders of record as of April 29, 2019.
+In the offering, the Company received approximately \$44.9 million for the issuance of 10,488,161 shares of common stock and warrants which may be exercised for 2,622,154 shares of common stock.
+The warrants may be exercised at \$7.00 per share of common stock and expire on May 23, 2026.
+The warrants were valued at approximately \$8.2 million as of the issuance, using the closing price of \$4.01, a life of 7 years, a volatility of 101% and a risk-free interest rate of 2.33%.
 Based upon the Company's analysis of the criteria contained in ASC Topic 815-40, "Derivatives and Hedging - Contracts in Entity's Own Equity" the Company has determined that warrants issued in connection with this financing transaction were not derivative liabilities and therefore, were recorded as additional paid-in capital.